Introduction to image inference

 Introduction

-Image Inference is the core technology that powers Runware's image generation and manipulation features.
-When you're creating images from text descriptions, transforming existing images, or performing specialized editing operations, you're using our Sonic Inference Engine®.
+Image inference refers to image generation and manipulation operations.
+Generate images from text descriptions, transform existing images, and perform specialized editing operations, all powered by our Sonic Inference Engine®.

-For the core API parameters common to all Runware endpoints, please refer to our Getting Started Introduction.
+For the core API parameters common to all Runware tasks, please refer to our Getting Started Introduction.
 That guide covers the fundamental concepts that apply across all Runware APIs.

 This page covers the common parameters and concepts shared across all image inference operations.
 Understanding these fundamentals will help you work effectively with any of our image-related APIs.